tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 Please refer to the documentation for [trackEvent](/android/help/reference/com/optimizely/Optimizely.html#trackEvent(String)), and [sendEvents](/android/help/reference/com/optimizely/Optimizely.html#sendEvents())for more details.

 ## Optimizely SDK Notifications
-Clients can get notifications when various Optimizely events occur in the Optimizely SDK lifecycyle like start of the SDK or an experiment visited.
+Clients can get notifications when various Optimizely events occur in the Optimizely SDK life cycle like start of the SDK or an experiment visited.
 To do that, client needs to register a callback with Optimizely and override methods which they are interested in.

 ```java
   Optimizely.addOptimizelyEventListener(new DefaultOptimizelyEventListener() {